Lricheng/learngit/readme.txt

-Git is a versin control system. git is free soware.
+Git is a distributed versin control system. git is free soware.